 Tariff preferences are a part of foreign trade policy.
 These are customs agreements between individual countries.
 They are called preferential agreements.
 Preferential agreements can exist both unilaterally and mutually.
 The EU grants unilateral tariff preferences collectively to 167 developing countries within the framework of the so-called General System of Preferences (GSP).

-By way of exception, a movement certificate is no longer required for goods valuing more than 6,000 euros if the exporter has been granted the status of "authorized exporter".
+By way of exception, a movement certificate is no longer required for goods valuing more than EUR 6,000 if the exporter has been granted the status of authorized exporter.
 This privilege is to be applied for at the responsible main customs office.
-For exporters with this status, a declaration of origin is sufficient even if the 6,000 euro limit is exceeded.
+For exporters with this status, a declaration of origin is sufficient even if the EUR 6,000 limit is exceeded.